JDRF/design-system/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests!
 3. Ensure the test suite passes (`npm run test`).
+4. You have not committed compiled files (anything from the dist folder)

 ## Bugs